Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Approach

-Learning SDRs from historic and ongoing kernel execution data can have positive impact on enriching Syzkaller's Choice Table: it improves the diversity of choices for selecting the next syscall during seed generation based on improved SDR knowledge.
-Figure~\ref{fig:SI-expmt} quantifies and visualizes this positive impact using the notion of Shannon Entropy from information theory~\cite{shannon1948}, often referred to as the Shannon Index (SI).
+Learning SDRs from historical and ongoing kernel execution data can have positive impact on enriching Syzkaller's Choice Table: it improves the diversity of choices for selecting the next syscall during seed generation.
+Figure~\ref{fig:SI-expmt} quantifies and visualizes this positive impact using the notion of Shannon Index (SI) from information theory~\cite{shannon1948}.

-Let $s_i$ be the current syscall to be expanded during seed generation, it can be followed by a set of possible syscalls $\{s_{i1}, s_{i2}, \ldots, s_{in}\}$ with corresponding probabilities $p_{ij}$, as suggested by the Choice Table.
-The SI of $s_i$, denoted as $SI(s_i)$, is defined as $SI(s_i) = -\sum_{j=1}^{n} p_{ij} \log_2 p_{ij}$.
-A higher $SI(s_i)$ indicates greater entropy (or diversity) in the $i^{th}$ row of the Choice Table, implying that the probability mass is more evenly distributed and Syzkaller has a wider range of viable next syscalls to choose.
+Specifically, the Choice Table of Syzkaller, $CT$, is an $N \times N$ matrix, where $CT[i][j]$ specifies the probability of invoking syscall $s_j$ immediately after syscall $s_i$, and $N$ denotes the total number of syscalls supported by Syzkaller.
+The SI of $s_i$, denoted as $SI(s_i)$, is defined as $SI(s_i) = -\sum_{j=1}^{n} CT[i][j] \log_2 CT[i][j]$.
+A higher $SI(s_i)$ indicates greater diversity in the $i^{th}$ row of $CT$, implying that the probability mass is more evenly distributed and Syzkaller has a wider range of viable next syscalls to expand $s_i$.

-Figure~\ref{fig:SI-expmt} shows how the SI of each row in the Choice Table changes after SDRs learned from the DongTing dataset and ongoing fuzzing results are integrated \footnote{Equal weights are given to the SDRs learned from normal and abnormal traces in the DongTing dataset in this experiment.}. based on 24-hour fuzzing on Linux kernel version 6.1.
-It is apparently from Figure~\ref{fig:SI-expmt} that, the SI of each row in the \textit{Choice Table} consistently increased from the beginning of fuzzing (Figure~\ref{fig:sub1} ), and such increase continued throguhout fuzzing (Figures~\ref{fig:sub2} and ~\ref{fig:sub3}).
-More specifically, the mean SI across all rows in the Choice Table remained almostly constant at around 1.50 bits throughout fuzzing if learned SDRs were not integrated.
-In contrast, integrating such SDR knowledge increased the mean SI to the 3.30 to 3.50 bits range (Figure~\ref{fig:sub4}).
+Figure~\ref{fig:SI-expmt} shows the evolution of the mean SI of $CT$ before (Syzkaller) and after integrating SDRs learned from DongTing and ongoing data (Psyzkaller)~\footnote{SDRs from normal and abnormal DongTing traces are equally weighted.} during 24-hour fuzzing on Linux-6.1.
+Psyzkaller increases the mean SI from approximately 1.83 to 3.30--3.50 bits.
+With low SI ($\sim$1.85 bits), Syzkaller exhibits a biased, low-uncertainty distribution over candidate syscalls when expanding seeds, restricting code-space exploration.
+In contrast, the higher SI ($>3.3$ bits) in Psyzkaller yields a flatter, higher-uncertainty distribution, where more candidates ($\sim$10 on average) have comparable selection probabilities.
+This enables broader exploration of execution paths and improves coverage.